 Later, astrology developed into a more human-centered understanding of this relationship that took into account how the planetary transits influenced the energy patterns on earth through the observation of seasons, weather patterns, and other phenomena occurring.

-In fact, many practitioners of astrology view astrology as the soul of astronomy – a relationship that is similar to how physics and metaphysics function symbiotically with one another to explain how matter and spirit coexist.
+Many practitioners of astrology view astrology as the soul of astronomy – a relationship that is similar to how physics and metaphysics function symbiotically with one another to explain how matter and spirit coexist.
 In essence, both are the two sides of the same coin.

 Ancient Babylonians were the first to codify astrology into a formal practice around 5000 BC in Sumer, Mesopotamia, a civilization that existed between the Tigris and Euphrates rivers.
 Then, the science spread to other ancient civilizations – Egypt, Chaldea, and Persia.
 By about 1000 BC, it was introduced to Greece by Sumerian emigrants and spread from there throughout the Mediterranean region.

 The cultural Renaissance in Greece had a lot to do with these migrations from Sumer, Egypt, and Persia, which brought wisdom and esoteric knowledge to the region that would be the basis of Greek philosophy, mathematics, art, and culture.